firebolt-db/otel-exporter/README.md

 [OpenTelemetry collector](https://opentelemetry.io/docs/collector/) of your choice.

-In order to use the exporter, you need to have an organization registered with Firebolt since exporter will use your Firebolt organization account to access accounts/engines and collect metrics.
+In order to use the exporter, you need to have an organization registered with Firebolt since exporter will use your Firebolt organization Service Account to access accounts/engines and collect metrics.

 Exporter is provided as a docker image that can be run in your infrastructure.